 Another key benefit to scouting post season is that the timber is leafless and the ground barren of dense underbrush, providing optimal visibility.
 Broadleaf trees and heavy underbrush can no longer hide clandestine big buck refuges.
 Naked of cover, Mother Nature now reveals the entire lay of the land.
 Every deer trail, bedding area, travel corridor and funnel is easily recognizable.
 The rubbed trees that were once hidden now stick out like red and yellow markers, old scrapes resemble hog wallows and deer tracks are sunk deep into the soft ground.
 Couple these things with trail camera images, and you’ll quickly learn what bucks made it through the deer season.

 Need we say more?
 Many of you can agree that February is hands down the worst month of the year since it lacks what makes fall and winter so special - hunting and football.
 If scouting is as close to hunting as you can get, then why not do it?
 Relieve yourself of cabin fever by kicking around in the woods for a day, planning new stand sites and visualizing where the next big buck is going to come from.

 How to Prepare

 This list is not complicated.
 In fact, it’s just about everything you’d pack for a hunt minus a weapon.
 For starters, remain as scent free as possible so your presence will leave the area shortly after you do.
 Quality binoculars will give you an advantage whether you’re surveying an area or have laid eyes on a buck and want to get a better look at him.

-The lull between deer and turkey seasons can be tough on some hunters.
+The lull between deer and turkey seasons can be tough.
 If nothing else, post-season scouting is just a good excuse to get outdoors, reminisce about past hunts and make plans for the future.
 The exercise and cold winter air filling your lungs will make you feel better when cabin fever hits its peak.